Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 Fish Tank Water

-If you happen to live near an ornamental pond in your background that you fill during the warm weather months, then keep on reading.
-Or maybe you have an indoor aquarium?
+If you live near an ornamental pond in your background that you fill during the warm weather months, then keep on reading.
+Or do you have an indoor aquarium?

 If you find your cats or dogs drinking water from this bubbling source, divert them to their water bowls.
 These water sources are treated with synthetics to adjust the water for fish, decrease green growth, and maintain legitimate pH levels.
 They're not ideal for your furry companions to drink from.